-Amazon Enhanced Brand Content (EBC) gets results and boosts your revenues.
+Amazon Enhanced Brand Content (EBC) has been shown to increase conversions and lead to less product returns.
 It's worth understanding and implementing well.
-The 10 key points that follow will help you understand it, as well as provide a framework for implementing it wisely.
+The 10 key points that follow will help you understand EBC, as well as provide a framework for implementing it wisely.

-First a little background on EBC: Amazon Enhanced Brand Content is an option to Amazon Sellers who own their brands.
-It appears to the shopper as richer listing content than the typical product description, including images and photos as well as formatted text for emphasis and design.
+Amazon Enhanced Brand Content is an option to Amazon Sellers who own their brands.
+It appears to the shopper as a richer listing than the typical product description, including images and photos as well as formatted text for emphasis and design.
 It allows 3rd party sellers to build a brand “feel” for each item to increase sales.

-Third party sellers who invest their time and energy (it's fairly easy to do... read on) in creating Amazon Enhanced Brand Content (EBC) average a 5-6% increase in sales, according to some sources on the Internet.
+Third party sellers who invest their time and energy (it's fairly easy to do... read on) in creating Amazon Enhanced Brand Content (EBC) average a 5-6% increase in sales.
 Why?
 The richer content aids the buyer’s imagination conjuring a better look and feel.
 Note that Amazon has not, as of this writing, allowed for the use of video on EBC.

 1) Amazon Enhanced Brand Content is Only for 3rd Party Sellers Who Own Their Brands

-A similar option called A+ Content is a paid premium service for sellers on the Vendor Central and Vendor Express platforms.
+A similar option called A+ Content is a paid premium service for sellers on the Vendor Central platform.
 That service existed before EBC was offered on the Seller Central platform.

 To take advantage of EBC, Sellers must own their brands and register them via the Amazon Brand Registry.
 Keep in mind that there are categories for which Amazon does not allow Brand Registry (media, video, digital, or book categories), so EBC will also not be available for the listings for those items.

-2) Create and Post EBC for your ASINs ASAP for SERP
+2) Create and Post EBC for your ASINs for SERP

 As a general rule of thumb, there is a definite advantage to jumping on board early with any new system Amazon makes available to sellers.
 These new systems will always feed the algorithms that monitor the things Amazon values, such as: